martinthomson/hx-uri/draft-thomson-http-hx-uri.md

 which the exchange was initiated.
 A minimal path includes an identifier for the exchange, as a decimal number.
-For instance, assuming that the authority `b5dd5901aef3f33de572` refers to an HTTP/2 connection, the following URI identifies entire exchange on stream 7 of that connection.
+For instance, assuming that the authority `b5dd5901aef3f33de572` refers to an HTTP/2 connection, the following URI identifies entire exchange on stream 7 of that connection (see {{exchange}}).

 ```
 hx://b5dd5901aef3f33de572/7
 ```

-Adding additional path elements narrows this to refer to the request:
+Adding additional path elements narrows this to refer to the request (see
+{{target}}):

 ```
 hx://b5dd5901aef3f33de572/7/q
 ```

-Or specific components of the response, such as a Location header field value:
+Further path elements allow components of a message to be identified, such as a Location header field value (see {{component-header-field}}):

 ```
 hx://b5dd5901aef3f33de572/7/a/h/location